Frequently Asked Questions

 Is the program open to people who are not currently working full-time in the nonprofit/public interest sector?

-The Emerging Leaders program helps professionals working in the nonprofit and public interest sectors develop their leadership and management skills, as well as broaden their knowledge of the sector.
-Participants can expect to put some of the learning and enhanced skills to use on your job immediately for near-term value, while some skills may be applied as your job responsibilities and career evolve.
+The Emerging Leaders program helps rising professionals working in the nonprofit and public interest sectors grow into effective leaders and develop additional management skills faster and more sustainably than they can on their own.
+Participants can expect to put some of the learning and enhanced skills to use on the job immediately for near-term value to their teams, while some new knowledge and capabilities may be valuable over time, as job responsibilities and careers evolve.

-Alumni of any college or university are welcome to apply to Emerging Leaders.
-Participants must have 2 to 8 years of full-time work experience, including at least one in the nonprofit or public interest sector.
-They must also be currently employed in the nonprofit or public interest sector and have some degree of management responsibilities, including supervising staff, vendors or volunteers and/or leading projects where they coordinate and oversee the work of others.
+Applicants must have 3 to 10 years of full-time work experience, including at least two years in the nonprofit or public interest sector.
+They must also be currently employed full-time in the nonprofit or public interest sector in Greater DC or NYC and have some degree of people management responsibilities, including supervising staff, interns, vendors or volunteers and/or leading projects where they oversee the work of others.
 There is a fee of $30 to apply.
 Application fees are waived for alumni of the Princeton Project 55 Fellowship program.
+Alumni of any college or university are welcome to apply to Emerging Leaders.

-Applications will be accepted until March 8, 2017, and finalists will be interviewed and evaluated in April.
+Applications will be accepted until March 12, 2019, and finalists will be interviewed and evaluated in April.
 Applicants will be notified about their acceptance into either the DC or NYC programs by early May.
 (Not every applicant is guaranteed an interview.)
-The Emerging Leaders Program will run for 8 full-day sessions over consecutive months from June 2017 through February 2018, skipping August to accommodate vacations.
-All sessions are on weekdays.
+The Emerging Leaders Program will run for 8 full-day sessions over consecutive months from June 2019 through February 2020, skipping August to accommodate vacations.
+All sessions are on weekdays, 9 to 5pm at various metro-accessible locations.
+Participants will be required to attend sessions in-person.
+Lunch is always provided, and the final session culminates in an early evening event, to which colleagues and family members are invited.

 Princeton AlumniCorps is underwriting the cost of the program in support of its goal of advancing nonprofit and public interest leadership.
 There is a sliding fee scale based on the size of your organization’s total operational budget.
 The fee can be paid by the participant or his/her employer.
 Similar programs cost up to $5,000.
 The fee scale is as follows: